 Robichaux's successes have come within a wide array of academic areas at these top academic universities.
 He is known for his mission-driven leadership approach, affable-yet-serious style, instilling deep loyalty among his staff and colleagues, and an unimpeachable reputation for academic and professional integrity, all of which has earned him a lifetime 95% approval rating from his university colleagues over the years.

-A dynamic speaker and experienced executive, Dean Robichaux has also created and executed hundreds of trainings related to executive leadership in university, non-profit, and NGO organizations.
+A dynamic speaker and executive, Robichaux has also created and executed hundreds of trainings related to executive leadership in university, non-profit, and NGO organizations.
 He regularly consults internationally in the areas of innovative academic programming and educational and non-profit executive leadership.

 A Harvard-educated, award-winning Human Rights scholar, Robichaux's academic research focuses on contemporary issues Politics, Ethics and Religion, with particular focus on International Relations and Human Rights.
 A highly engaging teacher, he regularly offers courses in Political Science, Religious Studies, International Relations, and Human Rights.